top of page

 Authority to Administer Medicine

-Authority to administer ‘Category (i) medicines’ is provided by parents/guardians when completing an MK enrolment form.
+Authority to administer Category (i) medicines is provided by parents/guardians when completing a Magnificent Kids enrolment form.

-Authority to administer ‘Category (ii) medicines’ is provided by parents/guardians by way of completing an MK Medication Consent form.
-Such a form would need to be completed for each week that the medication is to be administered.
+Authority to administer Category (ii) medicines is provided by parents/guardians by way of completing a Magnificent Kids Medication Consent form.

-When completing the medication consent form, the parent/guardian is required to confirm the details of the last dose administered to the child (time and dosage).
+When completing the Medication Consent Form, the parent/guardian is required to confirm the details of the last dose administered to the child (time and dosage).
 Failure to do so may result in the programme declining to administer the medication.

-Authority to administer ‘Category (iii) medicines’ is provided by parents/guardians by way of providing the MK programme with an individual health plan from the child’s GP.
+Authority to administer Category (iii) medicines is provided by parents/guardians by way of providing the Magnificent Kids programme with an individual health plan from the child's GP and completing a Medication Consent Form.

 Administration of Medicine

-When medication is administered at the MK programme it will always be administered under the supervision of two staff members.
-One staff member will be responsible for the actual administration while the other staff member will be responsible for ‘checking and witnessing’ (including that the medicine has been provided in its original container, contains the child’s name and expiry date of the medication, last dose of medication and that the dosage/time of administration is correct).
-Both staff members will sign the medication consent form.
-The parent/guardian is also required to sign the medication consent form when picking up their child so that they are aware of the time that the last dose was administered to their child.
+When medication is administered at the Magnificent Kids programme, it will always be administered under the supervision of two staff members.
+One staff member will be responsible for the actual administration while the other staff member will be responsible for checking and witnessing, including that the medicine has been provided in its original container, contains the child's name and expiry date of the medication, last dose of medication and that the dosage/time of administration is correct.

 Categories and Definitions